ivanpaulovich/MrRobot/README.md

 => Cleaned: 4
 ```

-Or try the demo which runs the robot for multiple inputs
+Or try the `demo.sh` which runs the robot for multiple inputs

 ```
 chmod 777 demo.sh